lopierra/r_learning_resources/README.md

   -	And search #tidytuesday on Twitter to see what others have done
 - Non-technical overview of Git and GitHub (slides + youtube video): https://speakerdeck.com/alicebartlett/git-for-humans
 -	If you want to learn how to use Git/GitHub with R: https://happygitwithr.com/
--	Finally, RStudio has a great collection of freely available webinars and talks from their recent conferences (go to https://posit.co/resources/videos/ and use the "Filter by" dropdown menu)
+-	RStudio has a great collection of freely available webinars and talks from their recent conferences (go to https://posit.co/resources/videos/ and use the "Filter by" dropdown menu)
+-	[Allison Horst](https://allisonhorst.com/) makes fantastic and friendly art explaining concepts in R and data science

 Other people's roundups - i.e. good stuff that might not be on my radar:
 - Alison Hill's Remote Learning Roundup (https://education.rstudio.com/blog/2020/05/remote-roundup/)